• Skip to primary navigation

 What is primer?
 Think of primer as a sticky paint that works as a glue for your furniture paint to adhere.
 As Jennifer Allwood says, “primer sticks to things, and paint sticks to primer.”

 Here’s a failproof way to know if you need a primer before chalk painting a furniture piece.
 Take a very small amount of chalk paint and paint small area in an inconspicuous spot on your furniture piece.
 Let it dry a couple hours.
 If the chalk paint easily scrapes off with your finger nail, you need to use a primer before painting.
-For my favorite primer, click here: Zinnser Bullseye Water-Based Primer
+For my favorite primer, click here: Zinnser Bullseye Water-Based Paint Primer

 Budget-Friendliness of Annie Sloan’s Chalk Paint